DataDog/integrations-core/ntp/README.md

 The Agent enables the NTP check by default.
 To configure the check yourself, edit the file `ntp.d/conf.yaml` in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample ntp.d/conf.yaml][3] for all available configuration options.

+Outgoing UDP traffic over the port `123` should be allowed so the Agent can confirm that the local server time is reasonably accurate according to the Datadog NTP servers.

 **Note**: If you edit the Datadog-NTP check configuration file, [restart the Agent][4] to effect any configuration changes.

 ### Validation